Please see Group Announcements for group updates.

 Adults, 18 and older, who have the symptoms of or are diagnosed with depression or bipolar disorder.
 Family members, and friends (18 and older) are also invited to attend the support groups as they will learn more about each disorder, find the strength to empower their loved ones to live a healthier life, and receive support for themselves.
 We require a certain level of wellness for an individual to attend. re:MIND does not provide crisis services.
 If you are in crisis, feel actively suicidal, or feel like hurting others, then Please call 9-1-1, go to a local emergency room, or call the Harris Center at 713-970-7000.

 Yes, we have an adolescent group open for young people ages 13-17 living with depression or bipolar disorder.
-Call 713.600.1131 for more information.
+Please complete this application.
 Must be approved to attend the group.

 Our groups do not provide childcare and children 17 and younger are not permitted in group.